 Agriculture is central to Uganda's economy.
-In support of agricultural development in Uganda, the sustained research collaboration between the National Agricultural Research Organization (NARO) and CGIAR - a global research partnership for a food-secure future - has resulted in numerous innovations related to crops, livestock and the management of natural resources.
+In support of agricultural development in Uganda, the sustained research collaboration between the National Agricultural Research Organization (NARO) and CGIAR - a global research partnership for a food-secure future - has resulted in numerous innovations related to crops, livestock, and the management of natural resources.
 This report examines the reach and policy influence of the past two decades of this collaborative research in Uganda.

-We draw on an extensive, sustained collaboration among partners: CGIAR Standing Panel on Impact Assessment (SPIA), World Bank Living Standards Measurement Study team (LSMS), the Uganda Bureau of Statistics (UBoS), NARO, MAIFF, and CGIAR researchers.
-The partnership for nationally-representative data collection formed under the auspices of the Uganda Household Integrated Surveys (UHIS), a large-scale panel survey implemented by UBoS with support from the World Bank LSMS team.
+We draw on an extensive, sustained collaboration among partners: CGIAR Standing Panel on Impact Assessment (SPIA), World Bank Living Standards Measurement Study team (LSMS), the Uganda Bureau of Statistics (UBOS), NARO, the Ministry of Agriculture, Animal Industry and Fisheries (MAIFF), and CGIAR researchers.
+The partnership for nationally representative data collection was formed under the auspices of the Uganda Household Integrated Surveys (UHIS), a large-scale panel survey implemented by UBOS with support from the World Bank LSMS team.

-SPIA integrated plant tissue collection for six major crops (maize, cassava, banana, beans, sweetpotato, and groundnuts) into the UHIS 2021/22.
+SPIA integrated plant tissue collection for six major crops (maize, cassava, banana, beans, sweetpotato, and groundnut) into the Uganda Harmonized Integrated Survey (UHIS) 2021/22.
 This unprecedented effort enables DNA fingerprinting of crop samples collected from farmers' fields to understand whether farmers are obtaining access to improved varieties that originate from the NARO-CGIAR research partnership.

-The first step was identifying the universe of CGIAR-related innovations in Uganda and record the information in a stocktake.
-The second step involved identifying ways to collect data with UBoS regarding these innovations.
-The SPIA-LSMS-UBoS partnership selected a subsample of the UHIS to implement objective measurement approaches like crop-cutting for maize yield estimation and plant tissue sampling for varietal identification using DNA fingerprinting for six crops, as well as an expanded innovation module related to sustainable land management, seed use, varietal mixing, and agricultural practices.
+The first step was identifying the universe of CGIAR-related innovations in Uganda and recording the information in a stocktake.
+The second step involved identifying ways to collect data with UBOS regarding these innovations.
+The SPIA-LSMS-UBOS partnership selected a subsample of the UHIS to implement objective measurement approaches like crop-cutting for maize yield estimation and plant tissue sampling for varietal identification using DNA fingerprinting for six crops, as well as an expanded innovation module related to sustainable land management, seed use, varietal mixing, and agricultural practices.
 Agriculture questions were integrated into Uganda's National Service Delivery Survey (NSDS), covering extension services, technology adoption, market access, climate change, and disease management.
-The third step, in collaboration with NARO (for maize, cassava, sweetpotato and groundnut), CIAT (for beans), and IITA (for banana), involved compiling a comprehensive reference library for the six crops.
+The third step, in collaboration with NARO for maize, cassava, sweetpotato, and groundnut, the International Center for Tropical Agriculture (CIAT) for beans, and the International Institute of Tropical Agriculture (IITA) for banana, involved compiling a comprehensive reference library for the six crops.

 We also draw on the results of two related projects that spun off from the main data collection effort and that complement our understanding.
-The first, with CIP and Paris School of Economics, revisits households that were part of an earlier 2011 survey in areas where biofortified beans and orange-fleshed sweetpotatoes had been disseminated, aiming to assess the impact of orange flesh sweetpotato on child growth outcomes.
-The second, with CIAT, UC Davis, and the MAAIF Department of Crop Inspection and Certification (DCIC), examines Uganda's maize and bean seed systems, aiming to quantify declines in genetic purity and germination through testing at different points in the supply chain.

-While the samples selected for DNA fingerprinting were designed to be nationally-representative, several logistical challenges during data collection resulted in plant samples only being taken from non-randomly selected subsamples.
+The first, with the International Potato Center (CIP) and the Paris School of Economics, revisits households that were part of an earlier 2011 survey in areas where biofortified beans and orange-fleshed sweetpotatoes had been disseminated, aiming to assess the impact of orange-fleshed sweetpotato on child growth outcomes.
+The second, with the Alliance of Bioversity International and CIAT, UC Davis, and the Ministry of Agriculture, Animal Industry, and Fisheries (MAAIF) Department of Crop Inspection and Certification (DCIC), examines Uganda's maize and bean seed systems, aiming to quantify declines in genetic purity and germination through testing at different points in the supply chain.
+While the samples selected for DNA fingerprinting were designed to be nationally representative, several logistical challenges during data collection resulted in plant samples only being taken from non-randomly selected subsamples.
 We therefore caution against over-interpretation of any of the quantitative results.
 However, we believe the orders of magnitude of different types of varieties found in the sample to be informative on the approximate diffusion (or lack thereof) of different types of varieties and offer the following key insights.